-The Breakbulk Europe team will host a webinar series along with a special edition of the BreakbulkONE Show over the three days that were previously designated for Breakbulk Europe, the world’s largest event for the project cargo and breakbulk industry.
-Even though it is impossible to host an in-person event due to the COVID-19 pandemic, key speakers from the former conference program, along with several newcomers, have stepped up to deliver four of the most important topics for our industry today.
+The Breakbulk Europe team hosted a webinar series along with a special edition of the BreakbulkONE Show over the three days that were previously designated for Breakbulk Europe 2020, the world’s largest event for the project cargo and breakbulk industry.
+Even though it was not possible to host an in-person event due to the COVID-19 pandemic, key speakers from the former conference program, along with several newcomers, stepped up to deliver four of the most important topics for our industry today.

 BREAKBULK EUROPE: THE DIGITAL SPECIAL SCHEDULE

-Click on a session to learn more and register for free
+Click on a session to register and watch the replay

 Our mission is to provide expert industry insights to help the project cargo and breakbulk sector move together toward a new normal.

 First on the agenda will be “Business Outlook – How the Project Cargo Sector Is Adapting to the New Normal” on Tuesday, 29 Sept. at 2:00 pm BST.
 A panel of experts, moderated by Johan-Paul Verschuure, project director for Rebel Group, will discuss the impact of COVID-19 on their markets, changing demand and supply, as well as their promising strategic adaptations as they move into a new business era.